fredericbarthelet/blog-theodo-article-homebridge/README.md

 We will made the following assumption regarding our switch API:
 * it can be controlled through a RESTful API over HTTP protocol on our LAN
 * the switch IP address on our LAN is 192.168.0.10
-* GET requests made to `/api/status` returns a boolean representing switch current state
+* GET requests made to `/api/status` returns a boolean representing switch current state.
+Doing so will read the `On` characteristic of the switch.
 * POST requests made to `/api/order` containing a boolean representing the switch target state will trigger the corresponding action.
+Doing so will set the `On` characteristic of the switch.

 We will create a Homebridge plugin registering a new Accessory with two services:
 * `AccessoryInformation` service, required for every accessory, whatever the type, broadcasting information related to the device itself